 A No there won't be.
 The field will stretch out quite quickly and it would be hard to have a service that allows for supporters to see their particular team.
 There are access points to the course, which are marked on the course map.

 Q What food and drink will be provided at the finish line?

 A We’ll provide water, electrolyte and fruit for athletes.
 Your entry includes a 'burger and a beverage' from the Dunsborough Bay Yacht Club at the completion of the event.
 Food and drinks will be available for supporters to purchase from DBYC.
-They are also hoping to arrange for a coffee van to be on site.

 Q If I catch the bus to the start from central Dunsborough, how do I get back from the Dunsborough Bay Yacht Club at the end of the day?